-'''

 See find-position for a discussion of edge-close?.

-'''

 The result is only valid when the editor is displayed (see §5.1 "Editor Structure and Terminology").
+Editors are displayed when get-admin returns an administrator (not #f).
 Calling this method may force the recalculation of location information, even if the editor currently has delayed refreshing (see refresh-delayed?).

+'''

-''' (send a-text find-snip pos direction [s-pos])
+(send a-text find-snip pos direction [s-pos])

 → (or/c (is-a?/c snip%) #f)

 pos : exact-nonnegative-integer?

 direction : (or/c 'before-or-none 'before 'after 'after-or-none)

-s-pos : (or/c (box/c exact-nonnegative-integer?) #f) = #f '''
+s-pos : (or/c (box/c exact-nonnegative-integer?) #f) = #f

+'''